 The Tech Review is VNN’s weekly run-down of the tech companies having the biggest impact in sports, and our team’s picks for which platforms we see as the best choices for high school athletic departments across the country.

-It’s never been easier than ever to watch your favorite sports teams from wherever you are.
+It’s never been easier to watch your favorite sports teams from wherever you are.
 Across college and the pros, we’ve seen deal after deal come together to make sporting events available live across the internet wherever fans may be.
 From the NBA announcing their partnership with Twitter to YouTube getting in on some MLB action, the live streaming industry is red hot, with names like Hulu, Sling TV, and YouTube Tv all getting themselves a piece of the pie.

 For the high school athletic director, it all can be a bit intimidating.
 Even if there was enough time for it all, purchasing equipment, production values, connectivity, and distribution can be serious perceived obstacles that stand in the way of broadcasting your local gym to parents, grandparents, aunts, uncles, cousins, and fans across the country.

 The good news is, there are several companies that have made it their mission to make it easy for high school administrators.
-Some come out of the box ready to go, others require a bit of work, but there are solutions should you find yourself wanting to create live streaming at your high school.
+Some come out of the box ready to go, others require a bit of work, but there are solutions should you find yourself wanting to start live streaming at your high school.
 We’ve broken out our list into a few categories to help you pick.

 For the AD on a budget